-- 7.6.1 Independent Investigation will be used when the complaint is of a serious and complex nature and the local authority, in agreement with the complainant, decides an independent investigation is required. - 7.6.2 Unless already submitted by the complainant, the Council will record the complaint in writing and invite the complainant to comment on it.
-The local authority may amend the written complaint in light of the complainant's comments the Independent Investigator can also carry out this step. - 7.6.3 Serious complaints will be notified immediately to the Executive Director for Adult Services under the need to know procedure. - 7.6.4 The complaint will be investigated by a person outside of line management of the service complained about.
+- 7.5.1 Mediation is a more formal process.
+The process involves a number of stages including interviews with both parties with the aim of bringing them together in a face-to-face meeting to reach agreement on resolution.
+Only trained mediators will undertake mediation. - 7.5.2 We will aim to mediate within 25 working days of receipt of the complaint or as soon as is reasonably practicable. - 7.6 Independent Investigation - 7.6.1 Independent Investigation will be used when the complaint is of a serious and complex nature and the local authority, in agreement with the complainant, decides an independent investigation is required. - 7.6.2 Unless already submitted by the complainant, the Council will record the complaint in writing and invite the complainant to comment on it.
+The local authority may amend the written complaint in light of the the complainant's comments the Independent Investigator can also carry out this step. - 7.6.3 Serious complaints will be notified immediately to the Director of Public Health under the need to know procedure. - 7.6.4 The complaint will be investigated by a person outside of line management of the service complained about.
 The complainant will be kept informed of progress of the investigation. - 7.6.5 The local authority will send a report detailing the outcome of the investigation to the complainant within 25 working days (or if complex this can be extended up to 65 working days) from the date on which all parties agreed the record of the complaint.
-Where it is not possible to send the report within this period, it will be sent as soon as reasonably practicable. - 7.6.6 If a report has not been sent after 25 working days from the start of the above period Customer Relations and/or the Investigator will explain to the complainant why there is a delay and the expected completion date.
+Where it is not possible to send the report within this period, it will be sent as soon as reasonably practicable. - 7.6.6 If a report has not been sent after 25 working days from the start of the above period Customer Relations and / or the Investigator will explain to the complainant why there is a delay and the expected completion date. - 7.7 Adjudication of the Investigation - 7.7.1 Following the report being presented to the local authority and the complainant, Customer Relations may offer to facilitate an adjudication meeting between the service area and the complainant.
+This will be a further opportunity to resolve the complaint before a formal response is sent to the complainant.

-7.7 ADJUDICATION OF THE INVESTIGATION

-- 7.7.1 Following the report being presented to the local authority and the complainant, Customer Relations may offer and facilitate an adjudication meeting between the service area and the complainant.
-This will be a further opportunity to resolve the complaint before a formal response is sent to the complainant. - 7.7.2 At the meeting: - There will be the opportunity to clarify aspects of the complaint.
-The report will be discussed, with the focus being on the complaint and the desired outcomes;

-- The department will be asked to respond to any recommendations in the report; - Where the local authority considers the complaint to be to any extent well founded it will explain to the complainant what action, if any, it proposes to take to remedy the complaint and make service improvements and provide timescales for completion; - The potential for compensation may also be discussed.

-The outcome of the meeting will be summarised and sent to the complainant.
-The authority's response to the complaint will be sent in writing and include information on how the matter can be progressed should the complainant remain dissatisfied.

-7.8 REVIEW PANEL
+At the meeting:

-- 7.8.1 The Executive Director of Adult Services, reserves the right to offer a review panel following an independent investigation, only where: - There is a chance it may help resolve the complaint and service improvements to be identified; - The complainant is in agreement; - Previous attempts to remedy the complaint have been unsuccessful - 7.8.2 Where a complainant agrees to this approach, the local authority will convene a review panel within 30 working days. - 7.8.3 The Panel will consist of: - An Independent Chair; - An Independent Person; - A third person who may be a Borough Councillor or an independent person.
+- There will be the opportunity to clarify aspects of the complaint.
+The report will be discussed, with the focus being on the complaint and the desired outcomes. - The directorate (Public Health) will be asked to respond to any recommendations in the report. - Where the local authority considers the complaint to be to any extent well founded it will explain to the complainant what action, if any, it proposes to take to remedy the complaint and make service improvements and provide timescales for completion. - The potential for compensation may also be discussed. - 7.7.2 The outcome of the meeting will be summarised and sent to the complainant.
+The authority's response to the complaint will be sent in writing and include information on how the matter can be progressed should the complainant remain dissatisfied. - 7.8 Review Panel - 7.8.1 The Director of Public Health reserves the right to offer a review panel following an independent investigation, only where: - There is a chance it may help resolve the complaint and service improvements to be identified; - The complainant is in agreement; - Previous attempts to remedy the complaint have been unsuccessful - 7.8.2 Where a complainant agrees to this approach, the local authority will convene a review panel within 30 working days.

+The Panel will consist of: